 The Barents Sea LME contains a large population of harp seals that whelp at the entrance to the White Sea.
-The LME is also home to the Barents Sea subpopulation of polar bears and two populations of walrus, the Svalbard-Franz Josef Land population and the Kara Sea-southern Barents Sea-Novaya Zemlya population which extends into the Kara Sea LME.
+The LME is also home to the Barents Sea subpopulation of polar bears and two populations of walrus, the Svalbard-Franz Josef Land population and the Kara Seasouthern Barents Sea-Novaya Zemlya population which extends into the Kara Sea LME.
 Several subpopulations of belugas or white whales are found in the White Sea and the eastern and northern parts of the Barents Sea.

 The western boundary to the Norwegian Sea is from 67.5 °N across the Vestfjord and then north to the shelf edge off Vesterålen.
 The justification for including this part of the Norwegian Shelf in the Barents Sea LME is that this includes the main spawning areas of the Barents Sea cod stock in the Lofoten area.
 The boundary continues north along the slope to the Norwegian Sea so that the slope where the Atlantic water flows north along Spitsbergen is included as part of the Barents Sea LME.
-The slope off the Barents Sea LME.
-The boundary continues north along the water flows north along the water flows north along the water flows north along the slope to about 83°N. The boundary continues east into the Arctic Ocean so that the slope from the Barents shelf where the Atlantic water flows is included as part of the Barents.
-The boundary continues east into the Arctic Ocean so that the slope from the Barents shelf where the Atlantic water flows is included as part of the Barents.
-The boundary continues east into the Arctic Ocean so that the slope from the Barents shelf where the Atlantic water flows is included as part of the Barents.
-The boundary continues east into the Arctic Ocean so that the slope from the Barents shelf where the Atlantic water flows is included as part of the Barents.

-northeastern boundary to the Kara Sea LME is a line from the northern tip of Novaya Zemlya passing just east of the Franz Josef Land archipelago.
+The slope off the Barents shelf is the main spawning area for Greenland halibut which is a major species in the Barents Sea LME.
+The boundary continues north along the western slope of the Yarmak Plateau in the Fram Strait region to about 83°N. The boundary continues east into the Arctic Ocean so that the slope from the Barents shelf where the Atlantic water flows is included as part of the Barents Sea LME.
+The northeastern boundary to the Kara Sea LME is a line from the northern tip of Novaya Zemlya passing just east of the Franz Josef Land archipelago.
 This is a fairly open ecosystem boundary without a clear distinguishing topographic or oceanographic feature.
 The southeastern boundary to the Kara Sea LME is at the narrow Kara Gate south of Novaya Zemlya.
 The White Sea is included as a part of the Barents Sea LME.